 To calculate the mIM, mU5M, and mOM, we first restrict samples to women who have had at least one birth, given these are the women at risk of child loss.
 Using information from women’s reproductive histories, including whether each of their children are alive and, if not, the age at which the deceased child died, we calculate the mIM, mU5M, and mOM.
 Specifically, for the mIM, we tabulate the prevalence of mothers who have experienced the death of at least one infant.
 We sum the number of mothers who had a child die before age 1 among those who ever had a live birth and express this per 1,000 mothers.
 Next, to estimate the mU5M, we do the same for mothers who have ever had a child die before reaching age 5.
 Finally, to the mOM indexes the prevalence of mothers who have experienced a child death, regardless of the child’s age at the time of death.
 We calculate the mOM for 45- to 49-year-old mothers.
 See Supplementary Table 2 for a list of countries, data sources, survey years, and analytic sample sizes.

 Because nationally representative reproductive history data that are needed to directly calculate these indicators are not available worldwide, we offer an indirect, kin-cohort approach to calculate the mIM, mU5M, and mOM.
-Specifically, we propose an extension to the Goodman-Keyfitz-Pullum kinship equations (GKP equations) (Keyfitz 1985), to estimate the cumulative number of offspring deaths experienced by a woman surviving to age a as follows:
+Specifically, we propose an extension to the Goodman-Keyfitz-Pullum kinship equations (GKP equations) (Keyfitz 1985), to estimate the cumulative number of offspring deaths experienced by a woman born in cohort c surviving to age a as follows:

-OD(a,c,p)k=x=αa1F(x,c,p)-x=αa1F(x,c,p)1l(mina-x,k,c+x,p) (1)
+OD(a,c)k=x=αa1F(x,c)-x=αa1F(x,c)1l(mina-x,k,c+x) (1)

 where k=1 for infant deaths, k=5 for child deaths and k=100 for all-age offspring deaths.
 We restrict the female reproductive age [α,β] to α,β,n=(15,50,1), so that a≤ β+k for all cases.